marxanweb/docs/admin.md

 To prevent Cross-Origin Resource Sharing vulnerabilities, by default marxan-server only allows read-write access from those domains that are listed in the PERMITTED_DOMAINS value in the server.dat file.
 All other domains will only have read-only access.
 See [PERMITTED_DOMAINS](#permitted_domains) for more information.

 #### Disabling security
-To disable all security in marxan-server, set the DISABLE_SECURITY constant in the marxan-server.py file to True and restart marxan-server.
+To disable all security in marxan-server, set the DISABLE_SECURITY constant in the server.dat file to True.
 All services will now be available without any requirement for authentication.
+See [DISABLE_SECURITY](#disable_security) for more information.

 #### Admin user password
 By default the admin user has the password 'password' which should be changed before the server is made available to any Marxan Web clients.
 This can be done using the Change Password window - for more information see [User Guide - Change Password window](user.html#change-password).